00: Jen Riday of Vibrant Happy Women

 So many times I thought to myself, “What am I doing wrong?
-I have this degree in human development and family studies.
+I have a degree in human development and family studies.
 I should be good at this.
 Why are we struggling so much?”

 Adding to this, my husband is a scientist.
 He loves to talk about information.
-Me, on the other hand, I love to talk about feelings.
+Me, on the other hand, love to talk about feelings.
 I love to talk about how I’m feeling and why I’m feeling that way, what others are feeling and why they feel that way.
 And after a while of conversations like this, my husband can get a little exasperated.

 So throughout this really hard stretch of time when I was exhausted and depleted and my kids were getting in trouble, I really needed emotional support from him.
 And he gave it to the ability he can, yet I felt like he needed to change and improve in this area.
 I really felt resentful towards my husband ‘cuz he couldn’t really understand how I felt.

-I remember sitting at my kitchen table one morning just thinking, mediating, and praying, and I experienced a big “aha!” moment.
+I remember sitting at my kitchen table one morning just thinking, meditating, and praying, and I experienced a big “aha!” moment.
 I realized, “Gosh, I’ve been unhappy for a while now.
 I’m just gonna take charge of my life and create my own happiness, whatever that means.”
 And so I began a journey to take charge of my happiness, doing all the things that truly made me happy.

-For the first time ever, I let go of the “should”s that society gave me, and I started to focus on me.
+For the first time ever, I let go of the “should”s that society gave me, and I started to focus on myself.
 I attended regular yoga classes.
 I took walks every morning.
 I made healthier foods – foods that my kids might not necessarily love, but that nourished me.
 I spent time with friends and I would even take some weekend trips to visit friends and really have time to replenish myself.